Learning To Live With Yourself: How To Manage Loneliness

 People who live with chronic loneliness experience increased levels of stress and anxiety.
 These can cause a host of adverse health effects, including immunosuppression, high blood pressure, and increased inflammation.
 In addition to these risky conditions, loneliness can also interfere with day-to-day life, causing sleep disruptions and feelings of general sluggishness.

 While the physical manifestations of loneliness may already be enough cause for concern, these don’t adequately describe the mental hardships it can also cause.
-Studies suggest that the stress of loneliness can exacerbate mental health conditions, augmenting our sense of reality to make us feel more isolated than we may actually be.
-People who are lonely may experience feelings of emptiness, sadness, and anger, all of which can sometimes lead to the development of a negative self-image or perception of the world around them.
+Studies suggest that the stress of feeling lonely can exacerbate mental health conditions, augmenting our sense of reality to make us feel more isolated than we may actually be.
+People who feel lonely may experience feelings of emptiness, sadness, and anger, all of which can sometimes lead to the development of a negative self-image or perception of the world around them.

 Additionally, loneliness and depression often go hand-in-hand.
 Constant loneliness may cause someone to feel isolated from their friends and family, leading them to withdraw from all social ties until they develop a deep-seated depression.
 Similarly, someone experiencing depression may do so in silence, making it harder for them to reach out for support, thus making them feel more isolated.
 Whatever the causal relationship between loneliness and depression may be, these two conditions can and often do work together, making them harder to overcome.